gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 location, such as `/var/lib/teleport/bot`, and renewed continuously.
 They are exclusively used by the bot for renewal and to issue secondary end-user certificates.
-Secondary certificates are written to the user-specified location and are useful for connecting to resources.
+Secondary certificates are written to the user-specified location and are used to access cluster resources.

 Note: the join token can only be used once, and is invalidated after first use or when its TTL expires (whichever comes first).
 If the bot fails to renew its